10 Life Science Blogs To Follow in 2022

 This blog is run by Dr. David Grainger, who is currently Chief Scientific Advisor at Medicxi.
 Drug Baron writes about healthcare, life sciences, and the R&D strategies in particular.
 For example, one of the recent posts discusses the new mechanism of cancer resistance and curing approach, which became a reason to found an oncology company, Divide & Conquer.
 Alongside the DrugBaron, David Grainger has more than 20 articles on Forbes.

-The site was created by Dr. Tim Sandle in 2009 to discuss pharmaceutical microbiology and healthcare.
-The posts are published every day.
-There is a lot of interesting information regarding microbes, bacteria, and disinfection, laboratory techniques, vaccines, antibiotics, and more.
-Sometimes, Dr. Sandle creates videos, where he explains different topics, including the latest series related to the COVID_19 pandemic.
+The site was created by Dr. Tim Sandle, a renowned microbiologist, in December 2009 to discuss pharmaceutical microbiology and healthcare.
+The posts are published regularly covering essential information on microbes, bacteria, and disinfection, laboratory techniques, vaccines, antibiotics, and more.
+Sometimes, Dr. Sandle creates videos, where he explains different topics, including the series related to the COVID-19 pandemic.

 This is a niche blog with a razor-sharp focus on fragments (small molecules with certain molecular and med chem parameters typically within the limits of a so-called “Rule of 3”).
-The blog is run by Dr. Daniel A. Erlanson, VP of Chemistry for Frontier Medicines, and is co-edited by Dr. Teddy Zartler, Director of Biopharmaceutical Services at SGS, and focuses on various new developments in the field of fragment-based drug discovery (FBDD).
+The website is run by Dr. Daniel A. Erlanson, VP of Chemistry for Frontier Medicines, and is co-edited by Dr. Teddy Zartler, Director of Biopharmaceutical Services at SGS.
+Practical Fragments is focused on various new developments in the field of fragment-based drug discovery, producing the blog posts weekly.

 it's Good to improve my knowledge and life science skills thank you

 Well deserved, Tim Sandle, thank you for maintaining and developing a blog about such an important topic.